Estimated time: 5-10 minutes. You will need a Clarion workspace and access to the Cloudflare dashboard for the account or zones you want to monitor.

 - Create an account-owned API token

-- Grant Zone:Read, DNS:Read, DNS:Edit, and Account Settings:Read
+- Grant Zone:Read, DNS:Read, DNS:Edit, Account Settings:Read, and Zone Analytics:Read

 - Paste the token into Clarion